Best Farmers Markets in San Diego

 Most towns have a farmers market, if not a bunch of them.
 The farmers market San Diego has is…well…it’s not just one.
-We have a lot of awesome markets around town!
+We have a lot of awesome markets around town and all over San Diego county!
 The farmers market says a lot about the town you’re in and the diversity of markets here speaks to a lot about San Diego.
 We are a very diverse community that LOVES food and that definitely shows in our San Diego farmers markets.

 Now, allow me to break down the best farmer’s markets around including the San Diego Farmers Market schedule.

 San Diego has a at least one Farmer’s Market a day, except Mondays.
 Take a look a the schedule below for more details.

 Wednesday: Little Italy, Ocean Beach, La Mesa (Grossmont Center), Santee

 Friday: La Mesa Village, Rancho Bernardo, Borrego Springs

 Saturday: Little Italy, Pacific Beach, Seaport Village, City Heights

 Sunday: Hillcrest, La Jolla, Gaslamp Quarter

 San Diego Farmers Markets Down By The Beaches

 1201 First Dr. at B Ave., Ferry Landing, Coronado, CA 92118